encord-team/encord-client-python/docs/source/tutorials/datasets/re_encoding_videos_in_datasets.rst

 The ReEncodeVideoTask contains a field called ``status`` which can take the values

-#. ``"SUBMITTED"`` means that the task is currently in progress and the status should be checked back again later.
+#. ``"SUBMITTED"`` means that the task is currently in progress and the status should be checked back again later
-#. ``"DONE"`` means that the task has been completed successfully and the field 'result' would contain metadata about the re-encoded video.
+#. ``"DONE"`` means that the task has been completed successfully and the field 'result' would contain metadata about the re-encoded video
-#. ``"ERROR"`` signifies that the task has failed and could not complete the re-encoding.
+#. ``"ERROR"`` signifies that the task has failed and could not complete the re-encoding